 You would be surprised at the amount of opportunities that travelling can bring.

-Would you prefer to teach English in Japan and learn a new culture and be totally blown away by a new experience?
+Would you prefer to be teaching English in Japan (post giving advice to do that, opens in new tab) and learn a new culture and be totally blown away by a new experience?

 Everything is possible and waiting for you.